epinio/docs/src/references/services.md

 ## Application Interface

-From the point of view of an epinio-staged application a bound service appears in the application's file system as a directory under the path `/services`.
-This directory will have the same name as the service and contain a set of files holding the attributes of the service.
+From the point of view of an epinio-staged application, a bound service appears in the application's file system as a directory under the path `/services`.
+This directory will have the same name as the service and contains a set of files holding the attributes of the service.
 Each attribute is mapped to a file of the same name as the attribute, and this file contains the value of the attribute.